RAG Development Services | LLM Knowledge Base

 Why LLMs need retrieval

 A language model trained on public data knows a lot about the world in general.
 It knows almost nothing about your product, your contracts, your procedures, or your customers.
-When you ask it about your specific context, it fills the gap with plausible-sounding text from its training data -- which is often wrong in ways that are hard to detect.
+When you ask it about your specific context, it fills the gap with plausible-sounding text from its training data, which is often wrong in ways that are hard to detect.

 RAG changes this.
 Instead of generating from training data, the model retrieves the specific documents relevant to your question and generates a response from that content.
 If your policy document says one thing and the model's training data suggests another, the model uses your document.
 The response is accurate to your knowledge, not the internet's.